Quickstart

 Now that you have your app configured, you can use the DaimoPayButton

-to allow users to pay, deposit, or make arbitrary contract calls in one click from any chain.
+component to allow users to pay, deposit, or make arbitrary contract calls in

-Accept $1 USDC on Optimism
+Deposit USDC on Optimism

 Here is a simple page that uses the DaimoPayButton

-component to accept $1 USDC on Optimism.
+component to make deposits in USDC on Optimism.

 page.tsx